ivangfr/springboot-react-keycloak/README.md

 - **movies-ui**

-  - Open another terminal and navigate to `springboot-react-keycloak/movies-ui` folder
+  - Open another terminal and navigate to `springboot-react-keycloak/movies-ui` folder;

-  - Run the command below if you are running the application for the first time
+  - Run the command below if you are running the application for the first time:
     ```
     npm install
     ```

-  - Run the `npm` command below to start the application
+  - Run the `npm` command below to start the application:
     ```
     npm start
     ```